 In the confines of my own life, for the past few days, I’ve been reading Erik Larson’s new book, “The Splendid and the Vile.”
 This book is an account of Winston Churchill in his first year as Prime Minister and during the worst of the London Blitz.
 His sentiment and voice moved England in a time of uncertainty and fear.

 When the full-moon shone, the potential for mass aerial bombings significantly increased.
 Amid this turmoil, at a private gathering, the wife of one of Churchill’s war cabinet approached the great orator and told him that the best thing he had done was to give people courage.
 Churchill disagreed.
 “I never gave them courage,” he said.
 “I was able to focus theirs.”

-Today, we see so many examples of how courage marks the lives our health care workers, nurses, physicians, scientists, police, firefighters, grocery clerks, and service personnel on the front lines.
-I take courage and find strength from our students, seniors and especially young parents; and all whose lives are adjusting to new conditions of working, learning, governing, leading, and, most of all, caring for one another.
+Today, we see so many examples of how courage marks the lives of our health care workers, nurses, physicians, scientists, police, firefighters, grocery clerks, and service personnel on the front lines.
+I take courage and find strength from our students, seniors, and especially young parents, and all whose lives are adjusting to new conditions of working, learning, governing, leading, and, most of all, caring for one another.